LewisIsWorking/PathWarsWiki/Writerside/topics/campaign-1-the-doomsday-funtime-story.md

 ## Session 131-1 = 9th Erastus.
 4710 AR = Aarlak Helps Tammerhawk explore the Sandstone Temple.

-Mysterious Osirian temple depicting a war with necromancers.
+The Mysterious Osirian temple depicts a war with necromancers.

 Selenor gets an onyx dagger and an onyx spear.